 Reducing flaring is also a focus area.
 We’re working to reduce overall flaring by more than 60%.
 We’re also proud to be an endorser to the World Bank’s Zero Routine Flaring by 2030 initiative.

 We flare natural gas only when necessary for safety and operational purposes and in areas where pipelines and other alternatives for transporting gas do not exist.
-Since 2016, we have reduced flaring across Chevron by more than 40%.
+Our 2028 Upstream carbon intensity target includes a specific target for flaring intensity of 3.0 kg CO2e/boe, which is a 66% reduction from our 2016 baseline.
+Our 2028 Upstream carbon intensity target includes a specific target for flaring intensity of 3.0 kg CO2e/boe, which is a 66% reduction from our 2016 baseline.
+Since 2016, we have reduced flaring across Chevron by more than 50%.
 In the Permian Basin, we are an industry leader in reducing flaring.
 We consider gas-takeaway availability in development planning, just as we would a permitting condition.
 This integrated approach to operations promotes gathering and takeaway systems that operate reliably, efficiently, and in coordination with production teams, resulting in some of the lowest methane intensities among those operating in the Permian Basin.